input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 follow laws, if they exist.
 We permit non-exported type class instances to lack laws, as these are often 'helpers' for functionality and aren't otherwise visible.

+## `Generic` derivations require fully open constructors

+If a type has a `Generic` derivation, it MUST export its data constructors.

+### Justification

+`Generic` gives us two capabilities for any instance:

+* The ability to convert any value of that type into a 'general' representation;
+  and
+* The ability to take that representation and convert it back into a value of that type.

+These two capabilities basically mean that the data constructors of that type are de-facto exposed: hiding them away doesn't stop people constructing whatever values of that type its data constructors permit.
+If this is undesirable for some reason (such as invariants that the type system doesn't enforce), a `Generic` instance should not be defined for the type.

 [pvp]: https://pvp.haskell.org/
 [policeman]: https://hackage.haskell.org/package/policeman